BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 In this publication, the authors evaluated the impact of 252 variants in the *BRCA2* DNA-binding domain on homology-directed DNA repair

 * #### HDR ((HDR_Richardson_ENIGMA_BRCA12_Functional_Assays))
-    Impact of the variant on homolous DNA repair
+    Numeric measurement of the impact of the variant on homolous DNA repair
 * #### Result ((Result_Richardson_ENIGMA_BRCA12_Functional_Assays))
-    Authors' interpretation of the functional impact of the variant
+    Authors' qualitative interpretation of the numeric functional impact of the variant
 ----

 #### Ikegami et al, 2020